mathrick/emacs-config/README.md

 ----------------------------------------------------------

-Right now, it's not absolutely 100% ready, and needs some minor fixes that are important for wider consumption (namely, not assuming `~/elisp`).
+Right now, it's not absolutely 100% ready, and needs some minor fixes that are important for wider consumption.
 Also, the hacky overrides I had to apply to Pallet and Casket need to be pushed upstream and integrated properly.

 However, the main parts that you need are as follows: